ValMystletainn/infiv/README.md

 - [ ] add the support from crawl4ai.
 - [ ] As a python pypi upload or focus on a script and move most of get information parts to rsshub and rsshub patch
 - [ ] auto email, telegram, wechat, etc.
+- [ ] build a jinja2 based markdwon template and refactor the source config yaml into it
+- [ ] refactor in crawl4ai